gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 # Milestone 2 - “announceable”

-## Story: Plugins are able to depend on other non core plugins

-Plugin dependencies can not be dynamic.
-Plugin dependencies can not be cyclic.

 ## Story: Plugin resolution is cached across the entire build

 Don't make the same request to plugins.gradle.org in a single build, reuse implementation classloaders.